It is possible to teach critical thinking? – Absolutely!

 - Training in decision mapping

-This is a surprisingly easy task when educators have trained their own habits of mind toward a standard of externalizing their reasons and evidence for judgments made, and of modeling the habits of mind that are expected from students.
-Speaking aloud the reasons and evidence for one’s judgments typically results in improved evaluation of one’s own thinking (the critical thinking skill of self-regulation).
+In these varied contexts the common denominator for success is intentionally to engage the learners in using their critical thinking skills, model its positive habits of mind, and explicitly assess critical thinking as a learning outcome.
+This can be an enjoyable teaching and learning experience when the educators have trained their own habits of mind toward a standard of externalizing their reasons and evidence for judgments made, and of exhibiting the same truth-seeking and other habits of mind that are expected from students.
+For example, asking “Why?” questions with an open-mind and confidence in the benefits of following reasons and evidence wherever they may lead can elicit the reasons and evidence for one’s judgments typically results in improved evaluation of one’s own thinking (the critical thinking skill of self-regulation).

 Effective pedagogical strategies include setting clear student performance expectations for critical thinking such as: